faerazo/CSExpert/data/firecrawl_programs/game-design-technology-masters-programme-n2gdt.md

 You can specialize with elective courses within areas such as: _Computer Graphics_, _Distributed Real-Time Games_, _AI and Game Agents_, _Naturalistic Simulations_, or _Game Development on Mobile and Other Non-Traditional Platforms_.

 You can spend one or two semesters on your master’s thesis.
 If you choose to spend the whole second year on your thesis, you do not need to take the courses _Game Development Project_ and _Technology-Driven Experimental Game Design_.

+Play video: Master’s programme in Game Design and Technology [Navigate to video: Master’s programme in Game Design and Technology](https://play.gu.se/media/Master%E2%80%99s%20programme%20in%20Game%20Design%20and%20Technology/0_jvvgl9sj)

+Video (03:17)

+Master’s programme in Game Design and Technology

 ## Who should apply?